Looking for how to save money this month and cash flow tips for your retail store?

 Valentine's Day

-Though not as large or popular a holiday as Christmas or Halloween, specialty items associated with Valentine's Day can become a method for improving the cash flow into your retail business.
+Though not as large or popular a holiday as Christmas or Halloween, specialty items associated with Valentine's Day can improve the cash flow into your retail business.

-No matter the size of your business, it is important to take advantage of these seasonal business boosters.
+No matter your business size, taking advantage of these seasonal business boosters is important.
 Even if you don't traditionally buy Valentine-specific merchandise, you can often come up with something that ties into the event.

 Regardless of whether you supply paper goods or pet supplies, having a selection of items reflecting the day is a quick injection of funds on top of what your business normally brings in.
 Hopefully, you don't go overboard with an order of these products.
 Valentine's Day is in the middle of the month, so you only have two weeks to hit it hard.
 And don't hold on to any of it for next year and take up valuable storage space.

 Make a display - or several - in red, pink, and white.
 Black is a great accent color if used sparingly.
-Use signs that help the customer think of who they could buy it for.
+Use signs to help the customer decide who they could buy it for.
 "Perfect for a teacher gift" might be good for a decorative pencil sharpener at an office supply or gift shop.
 "You know he'd wear these" might be fun on a display of men's underwear with hearts on it.

 Be fun.
 Be creative.